Caroline Attardo Genco, Provost and Senior Vice President

 Harry Selker, Dean, Tufts Clinical and Translational Science Institute (Tufts CTSI)

-Dr. Harry P. Selker is dean of Tufts Clinical and Translational Science Institute (CTSI) and executive director of the Institute for Clinical Research and Health Policy Studies at Tufts Medical Center.
-As dean, he provides leadership for programs and infrastructure that support clinical and translational research at the Tufts University schools and affiliated hospitals, and other academic, community-based, and industry CTSI partners.
-He practices medicine at Tufts Medical Center.
+Harry P. Selker, M.D., MSPH is dean of Tufts Clinical and Translational Science Institute (CTSI).
+As dean, he provides leadership for programs and infrastructure that support clinical and translational research at Tufts University schools and affiliated hospitals, and other academic, community-based, and industry CTSI partners.
+He is also executive director of the Institute for Clinical Research and Health Policy Studies (ICRHPS) at Tufts Medical Center, where he leads one of its 10 research centers, the Center for Cardiovascular Health Services Research.
+He is the chief of the Division of Clinical Care Research of the Department of Medicine at Tufts Medical Center, where he also practices medicine.

-Selker has contributed to health services and health policy research, with a focus on translational research that impacts public health.
-He has provided advice about health-care delivery and medical research to policymakers, including the House and Senate authors of the Affordable Care Act.
+Selker has provided advice about health-care delivery and medical research to policymakers, including the House and Senate authors of the Affordable Care Act.
 Selker has served as president of the Society of General Internal Medicine, the Society for Clinical and Translational Science, the Association for Clinical Research Training, and the Association for Clinical and Translational Science, and is currently chair of the Clinical Research Forum.

 Ndidiamaka Amutah-Onukagha, Julia A. Okoro Professor of Black Maternal Health, School of Medicine